Guitar Secrets, Lead Guitar Made Easy

 Guitar Lessons that work!

-We will begin by explaining the E chord.
-This guitar chord is very important because it can easily be converted to many bar chords.
-When you bar the E chord, it has now been converted to a movable major chord.
-You can now play over 15 different chords by moving this root 6, E bar chord to different positions of the guitar.
+We will begin by explaining the open position E chord.
+The E chord is very important because its fingering pattern can be converted to the root 6, E type bar chord.
+You can use the E type bar chord fingering pattern to play many bar chords.
+The E type bar chord, is a movable major chord.
+You can play over 15 different chords by moving this root 6, E type bar chord to different positions of the guitar.
+The chord is determined by the 1 finger fret position.

-The E bar chord is a Root 6 bar chord, which means the chord is determined by the note on the 6th string.
+The E type bar chord is a root 6 bar chord, which means the chord is determined by the note on the 6th string.
 Remember the 6th string is the Low E string.
-Look at the illustration below.

 E major guitar chord